 - Include a CTA (call to action) button so that potential clients can get in touch easily, and improve your website click through rates.

-4. Put pen to paper and practise what you preach
+4. Put pen to paper and practice what you preach

 Or pixels to blog, in this case.
 You can use SEO (search engine optimization) to get people to your website through this tried and tested method.
 Blogs luckily no longer consist of only the dregs of existential rants of the MySpace era.
 They have morphed into potent marketing potations.
 The power is yours, should you wish to harness it.